“The study guide is not only a key learning tool for this unit, but I also feel as if the study guide has literally become a part of my life.”

 Now that we have read chapters of the Study Guide on double-entry bookkeeping, we can move on to build on the foundation of our understanding of why and how double-entry accounting works.
 This foundation will help us make sense and understand ‘where the accounts come from’ and how we use the concepts of accounting to help us connect to what is really going on in our businesses:

 “Chapter 2 is now complete!
 It was a lot of information to take in; some old, some new.
 I can now say I have a deeper understanding of a firm’s accounts, how to capture and measure a firm’s activities/transactions, how special journals and subsidiary ledgers are utilised in a firm’s journal and ledger, as well as the importance of cash and non-current assets.
 My appreciation for accounting is only growing stronger.
-While some concepts may be challenging to get my head around, I am ready to take a step forward now to analyse and explore my newly assigned company Sky New Zealand!”
+While some concepts may be challenging to get my head around, I am ready to take a step forward now to analyse and explore my newly assigned company!”